krayon/xcolour/README.md

 and supports a simple template language.

 `FORMAT` templates can contain special expansions that are written inside `%{...}` blocks.
-These blocks will be expanded into color values according to the specifiers defined inside the block.
+These blocks will be expanded into colour values according to the specifiers defined inside the block.
 Here are some examples of valid format strings and what they might translate to: